friday27/backend-dev/leetcode_note.md

 771\.
 Jewels and Stones
 993\.
 Cousins in Binary Tree
 1232\.
-Check If It Is a Straight Line （[三點共線行列式](https://xyzghio.xyz/threePointInlineDiscriminance/))
+Check If It Is a Straight Line （[三點共線行列式](https://xyzghio.xyz/threePointInlineDiscriminance/), or you can compare slopes)

 ## Medium Problems (Target: 50)